opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

  ####General Methodology:

-  To establish the baseline performance of the virtual switch, tests would initially be run with a simple workload in the VNF (the recommended simple workload VNF would be [DPDK]'s testpmd application forwarding packets in a VM).
+  To establish the baseline performance of the virtual switch, tests would initially be run with a simple workload in the VNF (the recommended simple workload VNF would be [DPDK]'s testpmd application forwarding packets in a VM or vloop_vnf a simple kernel module that forwards traffic between two network interfaces inside the virtualized environment while bypassing the networking stack).
 Subsequently, the tests would also be executed with a real Telco workload running in the VNF, which would exercise the virtual switch in the context of higher level Telco NFV use cases, and prove that its underlying characteristics and behaviour can be measured and validated.
 Suitable real Telco workload VNFs are yet to be identified.

  <a name="DefaultParams"></a>
  #####Default Test Parameters: